 - Catch rainwater in a bucket to water your pot plants

-- Don’t leave the tap running when brushing your teeth
+- Don’t leave the tap running when brushing your teeth or washing the dishes

 - Insulate hot water pipes

 - Check your water bills and create a water consumption reduction target.

 As the seasons change, so do the watering needs of your lawn and garden:

 - Use your irrigation system manually in spring to take advantage of the cooler weather

 - Reduce fixed spray sprinkler system run time by 2 minutes per station and still maintain a healthy garden